molgenis/vip/docs/usage/config.md

 | GRCh38.reference.fastaFai | *installed* |                                             |
 | GRCh38.reference.fastaGzi | *installed* |                                             |

+**Warning:**
+Please take note of the fact that for a different reference fasta.gz the  unzipped referenfasta file is also required.
+Both the zipped and unzipped fasta should have an index.

 ### FASTQ
 | key                       | default     | description                                              |
 |---------------------------|-------------|----------------------------------------------------------|